ci_mean(sig=0.05, method='gamma', epsilon=1e-08, gamma_low=- 10000000000, gamma_high=10000000000)¶

 **-6) consider shrinking epsilon

 When using ‘gamma’, amount to decrease (increase) the minimum (maximum) by to start the search for gamma.
-If fucntion returns f(a) and f(b) must have differnt signs, consider lowering epsilon.
+If function returns f(a) and f(b) must have different signs, consider lowering epsilon.

 Confidence interval for the mean